Past Program Reviews

 Anne Dyni has been writing columns and articles about local Niwot history since 1997.
 Anne's book of selected pieces from her "Yesterday's News" column printed in the Left Hand Valley Courier, she tells the story of Niwot, a town founded just two years after the first railroad tracks were laid in Boulder County.
 Her columns spawn from research into local documents, post office archives, early maps of the area, old city directories and cemetery records, newspapers, and oral and family histories.
 From early town development and growth to personal sketches of community leaders and glimpse of the everyday life of past residents, Located just south of Longmont, Niwot's historic railroad past is sure to be interesting to all our members.

-Darrow presents - "Immigration and Naturalization
+Cooke Darrow presents - "Immigration and Naturalization

 Records."
 Making the decision to leave your home country was

 situation and moving into an unknown world.
 Taking the

 next step to naturalization meant giving up all allegiance

 to that home country.
 Carol Cooke Darrow is a certified

 genealogist and lecturer in the Denver area.
-She is
+She is the

-the co-author of The Genealogist's Guide to
+co-author of The Genealogist's Guide to Researching Tax

 Stetser presents - "Chasing Collaterals: Finding Your